-For comparative characteristics of the exterior and constitutional qualities of ewes of different zonal types, we compared them with Australian merino ewes, which are shown in figure 1.
-For example, Issyk-Kul ewes are 0.20 cm or 0.3% higher (P>0.05) than Talas and 0.42 cm or 0.6% higher (P>0.05) than South Kyrgyz type.
-The difference between the Talas and South Kyrgyz zonal types is 0.22 cm, or 0.3% (P>0.05).
-The maximum difference between Australian merino queens and zonal types of Kyrgyz mountain merino is 1.69 cm, or 2.5% (this is between the South kyrgyz type), and the minimum difference is 1.27 cm, or 1.8% between the Talas type.
+To evaluate characteristics of the ewes’ physical and constitutional qualities in different zonal types, we compared them with Australian Merino ewes, as shown in Figure 1.
+For example, Issyk-Kul ewes are 0.20 cm, or 0.3%, taller (P>0.05) than Talas ewes and 0.42 cm, or 0.6%, taller (P>0.05) than South-Kyrgyz ewes.
+The height difference between the Talas and South-Kyrgyz ewes is 0.22 cm, or 0.3%, (P>0.05).
+The largest height difference between Australian Merinos and the Kyrgyz mountain Merino is 1.69 cm, or 2.5%, (compared to the South-Kyrgyz type), and the smallest difference is 1.27 cm, or 1.8%, in comparison to the Talas type.

-In terms of oblique body length among queens, the minimum and maximum difference compared to Australian merino queens and between zonal types was 5.70 and 6.43 cm, or 8.2 and 9.4 percent.
+Regarding the oblique body length among queens, the minimum and maximum differences of Australian Merino queens in comparison to Kyrgyz zonal types was 5.70 cm and 6.43 cm, or 8.2% and 9.4%.

-The chest depth trend continues.
-Thus, by 3.16 cm, or 9.4% (P<0.001) and by 1.96 cm, or 5.8% (P<0.001), there was a difference between the Issyk-Kul and Talas types over the South kyrgyz type.
-The difference between the Issyk-Kul and Talas types was 1.20 cm, or 3.4% with a significant difference (P<0.05).
-It should be noted that the chest depth shows a tendency of superiority of two types of Kyrgyz mountain merino breed over Australian merinos, except for the South kyrgyz type.
-This difference is 0.63 and 1.83 cm, respectively, or 1.8 and 5.2%.
-This is probably due to the fact that Kyrgyz mountain merino sheep are adapted to high-altitude conditions where more oxygen is required.
+The same trend was present for chest depth data: the largest difference was 3.16 cm, or 9.4%, (P<0.001) and the smallest difference was 1.96 cm, or 5.8%, (P<0.001).
+There was also a difference between the Issyk-Kul and Talas in comparison to the South-Kyrgyz type.
+The difference in chest depth between the Issyk-Kul and Talas types was 1.20 cm, or 3.4%, with a significant difference (P<0.05).
+It should be noted that with the exception of the South-Kygyz sheep, the other two Kyrgyz types are superior to the Australian breed in chest depth.
+The differences are 0.63 cm and 1.83 cm, respectively, or 1.8% and 5.2%.
+A possible explanation for this may be that because Kyrgyz mountain Merino sheep are adapted to high-altitude conditions where more oxygen is required, their chest depth is greater.

-Thus, our research shows that the exterior zonal types of the Kyrgyz mountain merino breed have well-developed latitudinal measurements, with an average height of and sufficiently developed limbs.
+Thus, our research shows that the Kyrgyz mountain Merino breed (of varying zonal types) have well-developed latitudinal measurements, with sufficiently developed limbs and average body heights.

 Figure 1.
-Exterior profile of zone-type ewes
+Exterior Physical Traits of Different Zone-Type Ewes

-The noted phenotypic differences in zonal types create a certain heterogeneity of the Kyrgyz mountain merino breed and allow maintaining good animal vitality.
-Considering also that phenotypic traits are determined by heredity, i.e. genotype, therefore they are directly or indirectly related to biochemical processes and metabolism, and therefore-with productivity.
+The noted phenotypic differences between the various zonal-type ewes creates heterogeneity among the Kyrgyz mountain Merino breed and helps maintain animal vitality.
+Considering that phenotypic traits are determined by heredity (the genotype), they are therefore either directly or indirectly related to biochemical processes and metabolism, and hence, also related to productivity.

-The wool productivity of zonal types is quite high and meets the requirements of the Kyrgyz mountain merino breed standard.
+The wool productivity of zonal types is high, and meets the standard requirements of the Kyrgyz mountain Merino breed.

-It is known that the cut of pure wool is an important indicator that characterizes the true value of wool productivity of sheep.
-We found that the yield of pure fiber (60.0%) of the Talas type is inferior to other zonal types.
-Thus, the difference between the Issyk-Kul type was 4.1% and the South kyrgyz type-3.8%.
-These fluctuations seem to be due to the clogging of wool, and not to the individual characteristics of sheep of the Talas type.
-This is evidenced by the indicators of the physical mass of washed fiber, where there is no significant difference between the Talas and Issyk-Kul types, but they are superior to the South kyrgyz type, respectively, by 0.27 kg, or 10.6% , and by 0.4 kg,or 15.7% with an unreliable difference (P>0.05).
+Pure wool is an important indicator that characterizes the true value of the wool productivity of sheep.
+We found that the yield of pure fiber (60.0%) of the Talas type sheep is inferior to other zonal types.
+Thus, the difference between Talas sheep and the Issyk-Kul type is 4.1% and the South-Kyrgyz type is 3.8%.
+These fluctuations seem to result from the clogging of wool, and not to the individual characteristics the Talas sheep.
+This is evident from the indicator of the mass of washed fiber, where there is no significant difference between the Talas and Issyk-Kul types, though they are superior to the South-Kyrgyz type, respectively, by 0.27 kg (10.6%) and by 0.4 kg (15.7%) with an insignificant difference (P>0.05).